 As the men paddled toward the coast, they watched the great shark following their canoe.
 "What do you want, old shark?" one asked at last.
 "Do you know that we carry pa'i'ai to our relatives?
 Do you eat poi, O shark?
 Here then!" and the man threw a small bundle toward the shark.

 The great fish did not catch and swallow the food but pushed it with his nose.
 The mean saw him swimming toward shore, pushing the little bundle through the waves.
 They watched him as long as he was in sight.
 "That is a strange thing," one of the men said.
 "He seemed to know we had a load of pa'i'ai."

 "But he did not eat it," the other man answered.
 "Whoever saw a shark pushing food through the waves as that one did?"

 "And why did he want it?" the first man asked again.
 "Where is he taking it?"

-The next week these men again paddled along the coast with pa'i'ai, the dry, pounded kalo from which poi is made.
+The next week these men again paddled along the coast with pa'i'ai, the dry pounded kalo form which poi is made.
 Again the shark followed and again swam toward the shore pushing before him the small bundle thrown to him.
 This happened many times.

-The smaller canoe was some distance behind the larger one. he saw the other men throw the bundle of food and watched the shark swim with it to a small beach.
+The smaller canoe was some distant behind the larger one.
+He saw the other man through the bundle of food and watched the shark swim with it to a small beach.
 Then a strange thing happened.
-He saw an old man come down the Beach, leaning on a stick.
+He saw an old man come down the beach, leaning on a stick.
 He watched as the old man picked up the bundle and hobbled to his house.

 Very curious, the man beached his canoe beyond a point of land and walked along the shore.
 He came to the house the old man had entered.
 "O friend," he called, "here is a thirsty one.
 Can you give me a drink?"